ajinata84/blog/README.md

 A blog created for my curhatan

 Created with React, Framer Motion, Chakra UI, Katex,Remark/Rehype.
-API is created with NodeJS, Express, FaunaDB, and AWS
+API is created with NodeJS, Express, FaunaDB, and Heroku

 # WIP